 Origin of Labor Day

-On June 28, 1894, Congress passed the act establishing the first Monday in September as a legal national holiday.
+On June 28, 1894, Congress passed the act establishing the first Monday in September as a legal national Labor Day holiday.

 Why We Celebrate Labor Day

-During the industrial revolution, in particular, you can see how American workers built a strong nation with infrastructures, such as railways, dams, roads and more.
-While rich and powerful men, such as Andrew Carnegie often get the credit, it was their workers who turned these great men's visions into reality.
+During the industrial revolution, in particular, American workers built a strong nation with infrastructures such as railways, dams, roads, and bridges.
+While rich and powerful men, such as Andrew Carnegie, often get the credit, it was the workers who turned these great men's visions into reality.

 How We Celebrate Labor Day Now

 Although Labor Day was originated by labor unions, the need to honor work and career expands beyond unionized industries.
-As an entrepreneur, you're making a contribution to the world, as well as supporting yourself and your family.
-That deserves and day of honor.
+As an entrepreneur, you're making a contribution to the world, as well as supporting yourself and your family, which deserves a day of honor.
 Further, it's important to take time off, whether it's a weekend getaway or a vacation.
 You might even look up what sorts of Labor Day events are going on in your city.
 Many areas continue to hold parades and other events, such as music festivals.